Below, you'll find the answers to some of the most frequently asked questions about the MSN online program from Sacred

 Who are the instructors in the online MSN program?

-The same faculty members who teach on-campus at Sacred Heart University are of the same caliber as the faculty that teach our online nursing courses.
+The faculty members who teach on-campus at Sacred Heart University are of the same caliber as the faculty that teach our online nursing courses.
 Our distinguished faculty members have years of clinical experience and in many cases have studied Nursing Education and perform scholarly research.
 Read about their backgrounds on the MSN Faculty page.

 What types of students take the online Master's in Nursing degree program?

 Our students are mainly adult RNs who are working full time and returning to school to get their master's degree in nursing with a specialty in Clinical Nurse Leadership, Nursing Education, or Nursing Management & Executive Leadership.
 Our MSN students seek a CCNE-accredited nursing program and the flexibility to take courses online at convenient times and finish the program at their own pace.
 Located throughout the Northeast region and the entire US, students’ geographic diversity help provide a rich learning experience thanks to the varying perspectives offered during discussions.